A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

 This masterclass is written exclusively for users who own whole star anise spice pods — not powder, not extract, not pre-bagged tea dust.
 Every recipe and preparation instruction here is built around the decoction technique, which is the only method capable of fully unlocking the active compounds locked inside the tough, woody fruit casing of this spice.

 The decoction method involves gently simmering whole pods in water for 10–15 minutes, then straining through a fine sieve before drinking.
-This process extracts the volatile oils and bioactive compounds that steeping alone cannot reach from an intact pod.
+This process extracts the volatile oils and bioactive compounds that simple steeping alone cannot reach from an intact pod.

 Why does pure star anise matter for internal use?